 Apple officially released its WatchOS 5 for its Apple Watch lineup.
 WatchOS 5 bring some huge changes and additions to the Apple Watch.
-There’s a new walkie-talkie mode, improved health-tracking features, and more — all of which is set to show up on the recently announced Apple Watch Series 4.
+There’s a new walkie-talkie mode, improved health-tracking features, and more — all of which is set to show up on the Apple Watch Series 4.

 Here are all the new features you’ll find on WatchOS 5.